 The Student Code of Conduct encourages students to take responsibility for positively contributing to our living and learning community.
 The University affords certain rights to students and expects in return that students will conduct themselves in a mature and responsible manner that best represents the institution and themselves.
 If, however, the behavior or conduct of a student infringes on other members of the community or negatively impacts the institution, the University reserves the right to address the behavior through the conduct process prescribed herein.
 Students are responsible for being fully acquainted with all rules and regulations pertaining to students, and for complying with them accordingly.

 By enrolling at University of the Ozarks, a student agrees to assume the obligation to conduct themselves in a manner that is civil and compatible with the University’s mission and function as an educational institution.
 Students agree that their rights can only be honored when they agree to honor the rights of other members of the campus community.
-In a community of learning, willful disruption of educational processes, destruction of property, and interference with the overall orderly processes of the University, or with the rights of other members of the University, cannot be tolerated.
-The University has the authority and responsibility to exclude those whose personal values are incompatible with those of the University.
+Students who find their personal values incompatible with those of the University, and who are unable to respect the University’s values, may wish to pursue their education at an institution which is more in line with their own personal values.

 The Student Rights and Responsibilities apply to behaviors that take place on campus, at university sponsored events, and in all other circumstances.
 The Dean of Students or designee will determine what behavior meets this criteria.
 The Student Rights and Responsibilities also apply to a student’s visiting guests.
 If a guest violates the Student Rights and Responsibilities, the host will be held accountable for their guest’s behavior through the Student Conduct process.

 The University and the Law